 Long papers: up to 4 pages (excluding references).

-Accepted papers and presentation slides will be made available on the workshop website.
+HotEthics'26 is non-archival.
+Authors retain full freedom to submit extended versions to conferences or journals.
+Accepted papers and slides will be posted on the workshop website.

 Important Dates